sabitertan/BlazorWasmBarcodeScanZxingNet/README.md

 # BlazorWasmBarcodeScanZxingNet
-Experimental repository for using ZXing.NET with Blazor Web Assembly
+Experimental repository for using ZXing.NET with Blazor Web Assembly.

+Uses .Net 7 and ImageSharp v3.

+.Net 5 example can be found in dontnet5 branch